ColeStrickler/BTH/README.md

-# The File RE Tool for hackers
+# The File and Memory Dump RE Tool for hackers

 ## Pre-release is out now!